I must have put it at the bottom of the stack because I just find it.

 You should take his advice.

-This this thing is a lifesaver, and it's easy because you don't have to go out and buy any extra equipment.
+This thing is a lifesaver, and it's easy because you don't have to go out and buy any extra equipment.

-You just log on to their website, and every time you log on to the internet, it automatically backs up.
+You just log on to their website, and every time you log onto the internet, it automatically backs up.

-Since you were last on the internet, and it it uh you don't have to log out from it.
+And you don't have to log out from it.

 It takes care of that.